LifeLift empowers you to find + fulfill your purpose!

 The life of the Spirit is an ongoing encounter!

 Although the Spirit moves into our lives at conversion (1 Corinthians 6:17), bringing about a character transformation, there is an ongoing dimension to the Holy Spirit’s renovation work on our soul.

 The same Spirit that begins nurturing and growing the fruit of the Spirit in our lives also supernatural gifts and empowers us to do more— via the empower of Christ in us— than we could ever do on our own.

-Spiritual gifts are the presence and power of God expressing Himself through His redeemed children to empower them for the work of ministry to the church and mission to the world.
-They are the actual presence of God— not something separate from Him that we possess.
+The gifts are the actual presence of God— not something separate from Him that we possess.
 As such, the more we nurture our relationship, the more “alive” those gifts become.

 (By the way, the phrase “spiritual gifts” doesn’t appear in the Bible.
 We’ll talk about why— and show you what does appear.)

 We find four words used throughout the New Testament-- terms we generally translate as "gifts."
 We learn that the "gifts" are unique ways in which God blows through us, that they impart tangible grace to others, that they denote specific places God ordains for us to shine His glory, and that He promises to move through those "gifts."

 When you discover your unique design you truly uncover the purpose for which you were created.